 A decade ago, Traverse, Northern Michigan’s Magazine, received a story idea from two brothers then working to kickstart their kiteboarding business.
 After the Traverse feature and a serendipitous fashion decision, M22, Northern Michigan’s hottest and most iconic lifestyle brand, was born.
-We caught up with the guys from M22 to see what they’ve been up to since that first feature all those years ago.
+We caught up with the guys to see what they’ve been up to.

 It’s an unusually warm, early May afternoon, the temperature close to 80 degrees, the sky a stunning blue, a soft breeze out of the west skims across the bay.
 Matt and Keegan Myers find shade on a tree-lined, single-track trail steps from the blue-green water and pebbled beach.
 It’s a path they created years ago as kids exploring near their home.